awslabs/graphstorm/examples/graph_prediction/README.md

 In this example, we demonstrate how to process a common graph property prediction dataset (the [OGBG datasets](https://ogb.stanford.edu/docs/graphprop/)) into the `super-node` format graph data.
-And then we can leverage GraphStorm's graph construciton and model trainig CLIs to perform `super node` prediction for graph predicition tasks.
+We then leverage GraphStorm's graph construction and model training CLIs to perform `super node` prediction for graph prediction tasks.

 ## `Super-node` Graph Data Processing